google/codeworld/README.md

 * URL should change to track currently running program.
 * Should kill compiler after a fixed time limit.
 * Should work harder to stop TemplateHaskell and other such extensions.
+* Should run against a sandboxed GHCJS instead of depending on user package repository.